 Come here to get the titles of the music that was played, to ask questions, or make comments.
 Also, here you can find information about where and when you can hear each show.
 By the way, our theme music at the beginning and end of each show is the opening of the opera “Hansel and Gretel” by the German composer Engelbert Humperdinck (1854-1921), using his melody “Evening Prayer”.

-First broadcasts: Monday, March 8 at 7:30 a.m.
-Central — Promo Interview about the Show (20 min.).
-The show airs Mondays and Fridays at 5 p.m.
-Central Time, also Saturdays at 8 or 9 a.m.
+WHEN THE SHOW AIRS ON THE CRUSADE CHANNEL: The current week’s show airs Mondays and Fridays at 5 p.m.
+Central Time, and selected past shows air Saturdays at 8 and 9 a.m.
 Central Time.
-The show airs on the Crusade Channel.
+The show airs on several radio stations and online, here on the Crusade Channel.

 Show No. 1: George Butterworth show.